vbookshelf/Offline-MedAi-Console/README.md

 - <strong>Multimodal:</strong> Chat using text and images (supports JPG, PNG, WebP, and multi-page PDFs).
 - <strong>Voice Chat:</strong> Have a conversation with your Ai.

-- <strong>Create Ai Tools:</strong> Create specialized assistants with unique personas, tailored for specific tasks (e.g. code generation, text summarization, creative writing).
+- <strong>Create Ai Tools:</strong> Create specialized assistants with unique personas, tailored for specific tasks (e.g. x-ray analysis, text summarization, text extraction).
 - <strong>Advanced Model Controls:</strong> Tune the performance of models with adjustable parameters like temperature, context size, and top_p.
 - <strong>Webcam Photos:</strong> Use the webcam to send photos of hand drawn diagrams and prescriptions directly to the chat.